 The event severities and probabilities should be derived independently from the process used to derive the risk distributions in the model.
 In general, it will be more difficult to assess the probabilities than the severities.
 It may be helpful in this regard to also consider scenarios at lower return periods, such as 20 to 50 years (twice or once in a career) and then extrapolate or build up to higher return period type events.
-Scenario tests which are carried out only at lower return periods will in general be of limited use for validation purposes.
+Scenario tests which are carried out only at lower return periods will in general be of limited use for validation purposes at the SCR level but may help validate other parts of the distribution.
 It is good practice to consider a wide range of return periods in selecting which scenarios to use.